sugarlabs/musicblocks/Docs/documentation-es/README.md

 The *Rhythm* block is used to specify a series of notes of the same duration (e.g., three quarter notes or seven eighth notes).
-The number of notes is the top argument; the bottom argument is the the note duration, e.g., `1/1` for a whole note, `1/2` for a half note, `1/4` for a quarter note, etc. (Recall that in traditional Western notation all note values are (1) in powers of two, and are (2) in relation to
+The number of notes is the top argument; the bottom argument is the note duration, e.g., `1/1` for a whole note, `1/2` for a half note, `1/4` for a quarter note, etc. (Recall that in traditional Western notation all note values are (1) in powers of two, and are (2) in relation to